hosseinv93/rGB/README.md

 # Summary

 The rgayberne package allows users to perform LAMMPS MD simulations with soft repuslive Gay-Berne potential, which is obtained by shifting and truncating the original Gay-Berne potential.

+# Citing this plugin

+If you have used this plugin, please use the following citations:

+Name of paper and citation [link to paper when we know](https://github.com/hosseinv93/rGB).

 # Dependencies